West Midlands Regional ARG Conference - 'Managing reptile and amphibian conservation in a time of increasing public pressure on wildlife’

 Greater public engagement with reptiles and amphibians is a welcome step to encouraging greater interest in the natural world and support for the conservation of what are sometimes classed as ‘less cuddly’ species, but it needs careful management to ensure that the balance between species conservation and public interest is maintained.
 This paradox is what we aim to explore with this conference - by looking at the different methods that our ARGs, land managers and other conservation professionals adopt to ensure the animals are protected and have the opportunity to thrive, whilst also educating and inspiring people to join us in doing so.
 We will aim to share our ideas and experiences to improve the work that we all do in the region, and find answers to some of these problematic questions.

-The full speaker programme is still to be confirmed, and we still have room for a few regional projects on this theme if you would like to offer a presentation, but we are delighted to welcome Ewan Chapman of the National Trust at Kinver Edge, to give a keynote presentation on the challenges and solutions of managing a reserve on the urban fringe.
-We will also be joined by Paul Edgar, Herpetofauna Species Specialist at Natural England, ARG UK Coordinator, Angela Julian who will discuss some of the outcomes of the ARG UK Adders are Amazing! project, Jennifer Gilbert, Back from the Brink, Cotswolds Community Engagement Officer who will be telling us more about the challenges of managing multi-species conservation and public engagement at a landscape level, Paul Wilkinson from BBC ARG, Andrew Nixon, Senior Conservation Manager at the Herefordshire Wildlife Trust who will be telling us about an exciting new pond project they are setting up with HART, and Nigel Hand plus GlosARG who will be telling us more about conserving amphibians and reptiles in the Forest of Dean.
-Ticket price will include entry to the conference, two tea/coffee breaks, and a buffet lunch.
+The full speaker programme is now available on our website, and we are delighted to welcome Ewan Chapman of the National Trust at Kinver Edge, who will give a keynote presentation on the challenges and solutions of managing a reserve on the urban fringe.
+We will also be joined by Paul Edgar, Herpetofauna Species Specialist at Natural England, Natalie Norton, Senior Conservation Officer at BBCWT, ARG UK Coordinator, Angela Julian who will discuss some of the outcomes of the ARG UK Adders are Amazing! project, Jennifer Gilbert, Back from the Brink, Cotswolds Community Engagement Officer who will be telling us more about the challenges of managing multi-species conservation and public engagement at a landscape level, Paul Wilkinson from BBC ARG, Ian Tanner from WART, Andrew Nixon, Senior Conservation Manager at the Herefordshire Wildlife Trust who will be telling us about an exciting new Ice Age Pond project they are setting up with HART, and Nigel Hand plus David Dewsbury of GlosARG who will be telling us more about conserving amphibians and reptiles in the Forest of Dean.
+There will also be an afternoon workshop exploring the issues surrounding balancing balancing public access with conservation priorities.
+Ticket price will include entry to the conference and welcome refreshments, two tea/coffee breaks, and a buffet lunch.
 We can cater to any dietary preference.

-Location: Himley Hall, Himley, Dudley, West Midlands, DY3 4DF.
+Location: Swimming Pool Room, Himley Hall, Himley, Dudley, West Midlands, DY3 4DF.

 Date: Saturday 4th April 2020